waynepiekarski/hydro-modem/README.md

 ## kicad/release-modem-atmega328p-linein/

 This is a simplified PCB design that does not provide any amplification for a piezo.
 It connects any microphone that has been amplified to line-in voltages (+/- 1V) and passes this through to the ADC.
+Only runs the HydroModem implementation and no release mechanism.

 <a href="kicad/release-modem-atmega328p-linein/release-modem-atmega328p-linein-col-back.png?raw=1"><img src="kicad/release-modem-atmega328p-linein/release-modem-atmega328p-linein-col-back.png?raw=1" width="281" height="181"></a>
 <a href="kicad/release-modem-atmega328p-linein/release-modem-atmega328p-linein-col-front.png?raw=1"><img src="kicad/release-modem-atmega328p-linein/release-modem-atmega328p-linein-col-front.png?raw=1" width="281" height="181"></a>